Blog

 By donating your organs and tissue after you die, you can save or improve as many as 75 lives.
 Many families say that knowing their loved one helped save or improve other lives helped them cope with their loss.
 It’s especially important to consider becoming an organ donor if you belong to an ethnic minority.

-READ: What are the flaws in Harry Potter?
+READ: What Currys are the hottest?

 What is the National Organ Transplant Act?